oktadev/okta-blog/_source/_posts/2022-02-01-spring-cloud-contract.md

 ./mvnw spring-boot:run
 ```

-Once the application is running, you can use the auth token you created earlier to make a request on the consumer (which will pass along the request to the secured producer).
+Once the application is running, you can use the access token you created earlier to make a request on the consumer (which will pass along the request to the secured producer).

 ```bash
 http :8081/wearhat/1 "Authorization: Bearer $TOKEN"